hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 4. COND measurements in ms/cm unit, change to us/cm.
 5. Remove data outages, which were caused by sonde changes.

-Save the cleaned data for further analysis.
+Save the cleaned data in your folder for further analysis.

 ## Superstatistical analysis
 ### Detrending
+Rather than modeling the complete distribution, including its daily and seasonal variations, our approach here is centered on describing the fluctuations around the mean.
+Run the notebook "" and "" respectively for additive and multiplicative detrending methods

+###
+Superstatistical results

 ## Regression analysis

 In this section, we compare the LGBM regression model to the XGBoost and linear regression baselines, in both SMAPE and the SHAP values of each of the features.
 Each model has its own notebook file: LGBM_basic.ipynb for LGBM regression, XGBoost_baseline.ipynb for XGBoost, and Linear_Regression_baseline.ipynb for linear regression.
 For each method, set the path to your local path to the site data being tested and uncomment the appropriate features.